jd-fillmore/infused/posts/what-are-best-practices-for-responsive-web-design.md

 The responsive web design definition is the ideology that a <a href="https://infused.agency/">website</a> or a web application should respond to the user's behaviour based on the size of the screen, the platform and orientation.

-In other words, the responsive <a href="https://en.wikipedia.org/wiki/Web_design" target="_blank" rel="noopener noreferrer">web design</a> template that you're using should literally shape-shift to whichever device you're using.
+In other words, the responsive <a href="https://en.wikipedia.org/wiki/Web_design" target="_blank" rel="noreferrer" rel="noopener noreferrer">web design</a> template that you're using should literally shape-shift to whichever device you're using.
 Be it a mobile phone, a tablet, a laptop or a computer.
 The website you're viewing should adapt to whichever screen you are looking at it on.

 In practice, responsive website design consists of a mix of flexible grids, layouts, images and smart us of CSS media queries.
 For example, if you switch from using your computer to your iPad, the website you are viewing should automatically shape-shift to essentially accommodate to your experience.